gl-vis/gl-plot2d/README.md

 # gl-plot2d

-A WebGL based 2D rendering for large plots.
+A rendering engine for drawing huge 2D plots using WebGL.

-## Example

-Still messy here...

 ## Install